CodeTwo Terms and Privacy

 From time to time, to ensure proper performance of the agreement concluded with you, we may use your email address or telephone number that you provided us with while purchasing a license for our Software, or that you defined in our Software, to send you technical information, e.g. about the necessity to update the Software, difficulties in accessing the service, or planned maintenance.
 We provide you with such information so that you can make use of the purchased license for our Software without any issues.

-We will process all data that you entrust us for processing in accordance with the Personal Data Processing provisions contained in Terms and Conditions of Sales and Services (https://www.codetwo.com/regulations/sales-and-services).
-These Terms contain all of our representations and obligations as data processor and – once accepted by you – constitute a Data Processing Agreement, as prescribed by art.
-28 of the GDPR.
+We will process all data that you entrust us for processing in accordance with our Terms and Conditions of Sales and Services (https://www.codetwo.com/regulations/sales-and-services) and Data Processing Agreement (https://www.codetwo.com/regulations/dpa/).
+These documents contain all of our representations and obligations as data processor and – once accepted by you – constitute a Data Processing Agreement, as prescribed by art.
+28 of the GDPR and other applicable data protection laws.
 Even in such case, however, our access policies make it impossible for us to physically access your data.

 What are your rights?